A Dissipatively Stabilized Mott Insulator of Photons: Control of On-site Energies

 The eigenvectors of the inverted crosstalk matrix $M_{ij}^{-1}$ then provide the linear combinations of flux currents that independently tune each qubit, enabling us to calculate the bias currents necessary to bring all qubits to any desired values of $\phi_i$.
 Finally, the frequency $\omega_i$ to flux $\phi_i$ conversion for each qubit can be obtained by either fitting the measured qubit spectra versus flux $\omega_i = \omega_i(\phi_i)$ to a Jaynes-Cummings model, or by measuring a linear slope if only tuning the qubits over a small frequency range close to the linear part of the flux slope.

 We show the measured \textit{dc} flux crosstalk matrix in Table ~\ref{tab:SI_flux-crosstalk}.
-Row 8 corresponds to flux tuning from the external dc coil, which tunes all qubits with similar flux to current slopes; rows 1-7 are on-chip flux lines proximal to $Q_1-Q_7$ respectively.
+Rows 1-7 are on-chip flux lines proximal to $Q_1-Q_7$ respectively (the external \textit{dc} coil tunes all qubits with similar flux to current slopes, not shown here).
 The columns of the matrix have been been normalized to the diagonal elements to show the relative magnitude of the cross talks.
 In Table~\ref{tab:SI_flux-crosstalk2}, we show the fast \textit{dc} flux crosstalk matrix for the on-chip flux lines.
 These values are measured and accurate for fast flux pulses of length as long as $20\,\mu$s, longer than all relevant experimental sequences in this work.

 From the measurements, the fast flux crosstalk is significantly smaller than the DC crosstalk.
-We attribute this to the fact that the on-chip flux lines are individually grounded near each qubit which causes high freq (fast) flux signals to reflect back into the flux lines and appear more ``localized'' for other qubits, compared to the DC biasing currents which flow into the superconducting ground plane and may trace out peculiar routes as they try to follow a return path of least impedance.
+We attribute this to the fact that the on-chip flux lines are individually grounded near each qubit which causes high frequency (fast) flux signals to reflect back into the flux lines and appear more ``localized'' for other qubits, compared to the DC biasing currents which flow into the superconducting ground plane and may trace out peculiar routes as they try to follow a return path of least impedance.

+We did not observe any noticeable non-linearity in the crosstalk for the on-chip flux lines within our measurement accuracy, but they could potentially arise as higher order effects especially at higher bias currents.
+For future experiments, the cross talk can be greatly reduced by careful engineering of the flux lines (e.g. the Google/UCSB team reported $\lesssim0.3$\% crosstalk in a 9 qubit chain~\cite{Neill2018}), while keeping high flux sensitivity (low bias current).

+We achieve independent qubit frequency tuning with the precision limited by the accuracy of the flux crosstalk inversion and the time-domain pulse shape of the flux-bias (next section).
+We measure typical discrepancies between the intended on-site frequencies and the measured values of $\delta\omega_{01} \lesssim 2\pi\times 200$\,kHz.
+In addition, near a degenerate lattice, we can directly measure the normal mode frequencies of the coupled lattice~\cite{ma2017hamiltonian} from which we can back out the exact on-site disorder and compensate with the flux biases.
+After the compensation, we estimate an residual disorder of $\delta\epsilon = \delta\omega_{01} \lesssim 2\pi\times 100$\,kHz.